 Master of Science (M.S.)

-A master's degree in counseling requires two years of study beyond a bachelor's degree.
 Students learn advanced counseling techniques, including how to work with individuals and families from various cultures and backgrounds.
 Most programs require students to complete a thesis.
 Courses include:

 - Community health and counseling